Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/evil-portal.md

 3. The portal is now running.
 Clients connecting to the network will see a login page.
 4. To stop, go back to the menu or run `stopportal` in the terminal.

+### From the Flipper app
+1. On the Flipper app, open **WiFi → Evil Portal & Network → Set Evil Portal HTML**.
+2. Pick your HTML file (up to 2048 bytes) from the file browser; it is sent and stored for the next start.
+3. Back in **Evil Portal**, choose **Evil Portal** to run the command.
+The UI appends `startportal` and prompts for arguments.
+   - Command format: `startportal file/default SSID PSK`.
+   - SSID/PSK should be entered without spaces (use dashes/underscores instead) or the command parser will split them incorrectly.
+   - If you already pushed HTML from the Flipper app, enter `default` for `<file>` to use the stored page automatically.
+4. Clients connecting to the network will see your uploaded portal.

 ### Command line
 1. Run `listportals` to see available portal pages.
 2. Run `startportal default MyNetworkName` to start with the built-in portal.
    Or use `startportal mypage.html MyNetworkName` for a custom page.
 3. (Optional) Add a password: `startportal mypage.html MyNetworkName MyPassword`.
+   - Avoid spaces in SSID/PSK here as well; use dashes/underscores so the CLI doesn't misparse arguments.
 4. Run `stopportal` or `stop` to shut it down.

 ## What gets recorded